CarlosCD/cant_wait/test/README.markdown

 I created 5 simple Rails apps, of different versions, in the folder test/test_apps.

-Then I modified their Gemfile by adding gems for PostgreSQL, Minitest and Growl:
+Then I modified their Gemfile by adding gems for PostgreSQL, PostGIS, Minitest and Growl:

     if RUBY_ENGINE == 'jruby' && RUBY_PLATFORM == 'java'
       gem 'activerecord-jdbcpostgresql-adapter', '~> 1.2'
     else
       gem 'pg', '~> 0'
+    end

+    gem 'activerecord-postgis-adapter', '~> 0.6'

+    if RUBY_PLATFORM =~ /darwin/i
+      gem 'minitest-growl', '~> 0.0.3'
+      gem 'minitest', '~> 4.7.4'
+    else
+      gem('minitest', '~> 5') if RUBY_VERSION < '1.9.3'
+    end

+    gem 'cant_wait', path: File.expand_path('../../../..', __FILE__)

+In the particular case of Rails 3.1 and 4, as at this point <tt>activerecord-postgis-adapter</tt> doesn't support Rails 4 for JRuby, and errs in the case of 3.1.
+As a consequence, I don't run that test and I also don't add that gem to the Gemfile, having instead:

+    if RUBY_ENGINE == 'jruby' && RUBY_PLATFORM == 'java'
+      gem 'activerecord-jdbcpostgresql-adapter', '~> 1.2'
+    else
+      gem 'pg', '~> 0'
+      gem 'activerecord-postgis-adapter', '~> 0.6'
     end

     if RUBY_PLATFORM =~ /darwin/i